Welcome to the new world of Will Writing.

 - 7. Pay online.

-- 9. Print the will and got it signed & witnessed by a few of my closest pals.
+- 10. Get the will signed & witnessed by a few of your closest pals.

-As said already, the process of writing a will online is easy-peasy!
+Yup, like I said, the process of creating a will online is easy-peasy!

-The online form takes approx 10mins to complete (assuming you have the details you need e.g. contact information of all your beneficiaries and executors).
+Most online services claim that it takes approx 10mins – 15mins to complete (assuming you have the details you need e.g. contact information of all your beneficiaries and executors).

 Once submitted, it can take a couple of days for the details to be check and approved, and then ready for print and signing.

 Generally speaking, it shouldn’t take take more than a couple of days!